You budget online. You invest online. Why not apply for your life insurance online?Read more

 Here are some sample Haven Term policy monthly rates for adults in excellent health at different ages.
 Each of these premiums reflects a 30-year term life insurance policy.

-As you can see, age matters for calculating the cost of premium payments.
+As you can see, age matters in calculating the cost of premium payments.
 If you’re young and in good or excellent health, you can expect to pay less for term life insurance coverage overall — and knowing that you have a longer period of coverage can be much more valuable than any cost savings you could realize by going with a shorter term.

 Is a 30-year term life insurance right for you?

 If you’re already thinking about buying life insurance, here’s what you should keep in mind about policy term lengths.
-Although a 30-year term life insurance policy might not be the best choice for everybody, it provides a “better safe than sorry” length of protection that can last until the kids are adults, the mortgage is paid off and you and your spouse are enjoying retired life.
-A 30-year term policy also gives you many, many years with your affordable life insurance coverage in place so you can focus on other things besides insurance, like building a financial safety net that many of us don’t have in our 20s, 30s and 40s.
+Although a 30-year term life insurance policy might not be the best choice for everybody, it provides a “better safe than sorry” length of protection that can last until the kids are adults, the mortgage is paid off, and you and your spouse are enjoying the retired life.
+A 30-year term policy also gives you many, many years with your affordable life insurance coverage in place so you can focus on other things besides insurance, like building a financial safety net that many of us don’t have in our 20s, 30s, and 40s.